cqx931/Coding4Language/presentations.md

 Please sign up for presentations [here](https://docs.google.com/spreadsheets/d/1ZXP5Y2u4MbgwM_KZMIRswBQNS5wGiDx4AGXsN6ALnMY/edit?usp=sharing)

-* Choose an artist from the [list](http://introfall2018.dlarts.xyz/resources/) for presentation
+* Choose an artist from the [list](http://introfall2018.dlarts.xyz/resources/) for presentation.

+* You can also present an artist who is not on the list, but please email in advance to confirm it with me.

 * You are only going to present one time in the whole semester.